na-na-hi/renget/archive/OtherCharAiGuide.md

 !!! warning The more they mess with the website the less stable all Ai's seem to be getting.
 I hope it all is still relevant but at this point ¯\_(ツ)_/¯

+I also made a guide for Aisekai https://rentry.org/AisekaiGuide

 [TOC]

 Within the guides you’re told about being able to use the terms {{user}} and {{char}} to refer to yourself and the Ai respectively.
 This is all about how they work and the potential to make a character using no example conversations or speech.
 The character used in any examples is this one: